 - December 2018: The Michigan Legislature passes a bill legalizing online gambling.
 However, outgoing-Gov. Rick Snyder vetoes it.

 - December 2019: Michigan lawmakers pass a package of bills legalizing online gambling, sports betting, fantasy sports and online poker.
 Michigan Gov. Gretchen Whitmer signs the bills into law, inviting existing tribal and commercial casinos to apply for sports betting and online gambling licenses.

-- 2020: The first retail sportsbooks, online and mobile sportsbooks, online casinos and online poker sites will launch.
+- Later 2020: Michigan will launch online and mobile sportsbooks, online casinos and online poker sites.

 How does Michigan define gambling?